gsylvie/git-reverse.sh/README.md

 **3. I tried to reverse https://github.com/git/git, but it just hangs after processing 76,173 commits.
 What's going wrong?**

    For some reason the "git commit-tree" invocation hangs at that point.
 I have no idea why.
+Same for Atlassian's aui repo (after commit 14,378).
+But I was able to reverse [node.git](http://vm.bit-booster.com/bitbucket/projects/BB/repos/node_reversed/commits).
+I've only tested with Git 2.7.4.
+Maybe a different git version would fix this.
+But I really have no idea.

 **4. My repo has a few orphan commits (aka root commits), and they are gone after the reversal.
 Where are they?**